crate/cratedb-examples/by-language/rust-r2d2/README.md

 ## About

-The file `src/main.rs` includes a basic example program that uses the Rust [r2d2] and [postgres] packages, effective connecting to CrateDB by using a client-side connection pool.
+The file `src/main.rs` includes a basic example program that uses the Rust [r2d2] and [postgres] packages, effectively connecting to CrateDB by using a client-side connection pool.

 ## Usage